votingworks/vxsuite/libs/grout/README.md

 ### Testing

 To test your server API, you can simply run the server and use the Grout client to call the API methods.
-Note that you'll need to patch `globals.fetch` with a Node implementation like `node-fetch`.

 To mock your API in client-side tests, you can use the `createMockClient` method from `@votingworks/grout-test-utils`: